NikhilOO7/Gennie-Backend/README.md

 ### 🚀 Core Functionality
 - **High-Performance API** - Built with FastAPI for maximum speed and efficiency
-- **AI-Powered Conversations** - Integrated with GEMENI GPT for intelligent responses
+- **AI-Powered Conversations** - Integrated with GEMENI for intelligent responses
 - **Real-time Chat** - WebSocket support for instant messaging
 - **User Management** - Complete authentication and authorization system
 - **Emotion Detection** - AI-powered emotion analysis using VADER and TextBlob